 The Chronic Pain Neurorehabilitation Program (CPNP) at Cleveland Clinic was started in 1979 and has helped thousands of patients since.
 Originally named the Chronic Pain Rehabilitation Program, this service received national recognition, conducted important research on chronic pain, and was designated as a Clinical Center of Excellence by the American Pain Society in 2012.
 In 2019 the program was updated and renamed the Chronic Pain Neurorehabilitation Program (CPNP).
 The CPNP is part of the Center for Comprehensive Pain Recovery, a multidisciplinary center which offers a variety of treatments for individuals with persistent pain.

 The CPNP is an intensive interdisciplinary program that focuses primarily on physical reconditioning, medication management, social reengagement, and psychological coping strategies to ensure that chronic pain and other complex neurological symptoms do not take over a person’s life.
 The goal of this program is to restore maximum level of comfort and function among those with persistent pain conditions.

 What to Expect

-What does the Chronic Pain Rehabilitation Program involve?
+What does the Chronic Pain Neurorehabilitation Program involve?

-We create an individualized plan for each person.
-However, general components of the program include the following:
+Our team creates an individualized plan for each person.
+However, the general components of the program include the following:

-- Treatment directed by pain management physicians, nurses and behavioral therapists with special pain training
+- Treatment directed by pain and neurological management physicians, nurses and behavioral therapists with special pain training

-- Medication management (typically weaning off unhelpful medications and trying non-addicting medications for chronic pain)
+- Medication management (typically weaning off unhelpful medications and trying non-addicting medications for chronic pain and neurological conditions)

 - Relaxation training, including breathing and mindfulness techniques